 - This decal information should become part of the ePro record so Property and Inventory Control will know which type of decal to use for the item of property the PI is purchasing on the C&G account.

-- Any requisition without this information will be returned to the PI for correction or forwarded to ORC for the required approval or information.
+- Any requisition without this information will be returned to the PI for correction or forwarded to Office of Research for the required approval or information.

-- ORC will make every effort to respond within ½ day of receipt of the PI's request.
+- Office of Research will make every effort to respond within ½ day of receipt of the PI's request.

 - Purchases made within ninety (90) days of the project end date will need an additional justification regarding the need to make an equipment purchase at the end of the project.